 I was excited to see my correctional nurse research published in the October, 2015, issue of Journal of Correctional Health Care (JCHC) for several reasons.
 Of course, it is always professionally fulfilling to see your writing in print; especially in a peer-reviewed scholarly journal such as JCHC.
 Performing nursing research, in itself, is a rewarding and difficult enterprise, so just completing the study was satisfying.
 But, the top reason for my pleasure in seeing this research in print is the promise that it might spur meaningful research in our specialty.
 This is much needed as we move forward to establish professional correctional nursing practice.
 I encourage you to read the full article, if you are able.
-However, here is a summary of the key points of the study.
+However, here is a summary of the key points of the study on correctional nursing research priority.

 The Delphi Method